Eliastik/page-shadow/ROADMAP.md

 * [x] Add possibility to change the filter intensity for the Attenuate colors feature?
 * [x] Add possibility to not invert bright color for the Invert colors features?
-* [ ] Increase the number of presets/custom themes?
+* [x] Increase the number of presets/custom themes?
+* [ ] Detect bright color text + enable for bright color inversion/color reduction?

 ### Common